- Length 1 year full-time

 The latest Global Employability University Ranking, published by the Times Higher Education, rated ANU as Australia's top university for getting a job for the fourth year in a row.

 This program is available for applications to commence from Second Semester, 2018

-Or a Bachelor degree or international equivalent with a minimum GPA of 4.0/7.0, with at least 1 year of relevant work experience.
+A Bachelor’s degree or international equivalent with a GPA of at least 4/7 in any discipline from a recognised university plus 1 year of relevant work experience

-Or a Bachelor degree or international equivalent with a minimum GPA of 5.0/7.0
+A Bachelor’s degree or international equivalent with a GPA of at least 5/7